GurneeshBudhiraja/PlayTale-AI/README.md

 ## PlayTale AI
 ### Play.
 Create.
 Explore your own tales.

-###### PlayTale AI is an AI-powered interactive storytelling game for Windows.
+###### PlayTale AI is an AI-powered interactive storytelling game for Windows made for the Windows on Snapdragon AI Hackathon.
 Unleash your imagination and explore endless stories generated in real-time!

 ### Features
 1. AI-driven narratives: Dynamically generated stories and dialogues.